Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-stable.md

 ### minecraft:collision_box

-The block's entity collision box.
+The block's entity collision box - may not exceed the unit (16&times;16&times;16) block size limitations.

 _Released from experiment `Holiday Creator Features` in format versions 1.19.50 and higher._